syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Strike out

-`StrikeThrough` method allows you to perform strikethrough operation on the text contained in the EditControl.
+`StrikeThrough` function helps to draw horizontal line through the vertical center of text.
 This is a very useful feature in denoting text that was deleted from the original document or highlighting offending code.
 You can also specify any custom color for the strikethrough line.

 {% tabs %}